 I’ll concede it’s possible this kind of thing goes on whenever you put young people in a small space under heavy pressure, but as entertaining as all this can be, it bears little resemblance to the supremely competent, well-trained crew I’ve always seen on charter yachts.

 When this show made its debut, charter professionals were, for the most part, mortified.
 They thought such a twisted picture would turn off their clients or potential clients.
 The fact is, luxury crewed charter is experiencing a boom like it hasn’t seen since before world economies slipped on the banana peel seven years ago, so I guess the show hasn’t scared off too many clients.
-In this issue, you’ll find highlights of our first annual charter industry survey.
-One of the questions we asked was whether “Below Deck” has hurt or helped the industry.
+A question was asked whether “Below Deck” has hurt or helped the industry.
 The responses reflected little support, but one well-respected charter broker said she has clients who watch the show religiously.
 Go figure.

 The bottom line?
 Charter crews and the service they provide reflect the highest level of personalized hospitality available.
 That, folks, is the reality of crewed yacht charter.